Important Masterclass

 Children may have moved away or lost touch.
 Old contacts may have died or become disabled.
 You cannot trust everyone and criminal cases based on misuse of a power of attorney do exist.

-Having an Agent appointed by a power of attorney is a far better alternative, but there are seniors who are concerned about the power of a POA and how it might be abused.
+Having an Agent appointed through a power of attorney is a far better alternative, but there are seniors who are concerned about the power of a POA and how it might be abused.
 Here are some tips to keep you in control of your life even with a POA:

-Choose wisely when you are well.
 Choose your Agent when you are of sound mind and body.
 A common “test” is the checkbook test: could you, right now, hand this person your checkbook without a second thought?
 Do you believe this person would act responsibly, in your own best interest, follow through in paying bills, ask for help in areas they may not understand, record transactions and be scrupulously honest?
 If you hesitate to give them your checkbook today, you aren’t likely to trust them to run your life in the future.

 Many people choose an Agent based on whether the person is the oldest child or if there would be hurt feelings if the person was named.
 These are not good reasons.
 A person who has problems managing money, for whatever reason, is not a good candidate.
 Their own stress might make access to your funds too great to resist.

-Name an alternate Agent.
 There should always be a back-up person named, if the person you name is not able to serve.
 The same goes for trustees and beneficiaries.
 Discuss these alternatives with your estate planning attorney to ensure the attorney knows the identities of the primary and secondary choices.

-Have a Power of Attorney customized to your personal needs.
 Not all Power of Attorney documents are the same, and one that is great for a friend may be a disaster for you.
 Limited powers, unlimited powers, powers to gift or powers only for a specific task or period of time are all options when creating a Power of Attorney.
 You may have a business to run or a partnership to dissolve.
 Gifting might be permitted to limit estate taxes, if that is your wish.
-Limited gifting generally means $15,000 a year, although your estate planning attorney can provide guidance on how to best structure gifting for you.
+Limited gifting generally means less than $20,000 a year, although your estate planning attorney can provide guidance on how to best structure gifting for you.
 If you own life insurance policies, you may want to permit your Agent to cash in insurance policies but not allow the agent to change the named beneficiaries.

 Reference: The Mercury (Aug.
 3, 2021) “Ways to protect yourself when appointing a power of attorney”